encse/encse/README.md

 Welcome to my recreational lair stranger.

-I'm into retro programming, SDRs,
-CTFs, a fan of pixel art
-and everything computer related that was build before 2000.
+I'm into retro programming, SDRs, ham radio, CTFs, a fan of pixel art and everything computer related that was build before 2000.
  I have [a nes emulator](https://nes.csokavar.hu), some old school [mandelbrot drawers](https://mandelbrot.csokavar.hu)